wh00am1/CTF-Writeups/hackme.inndy.tw/README.md

 ### fast

-first send the string "yes I know" , then use `eval()` to complete the math problems quickly
+First send the string "yes I know" , then use `eval()` to complete the math problems quickly

 ### catflag